Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/updating_sdk.md

 To update the dependency:

-1. Bump the version of the `glean-core` and `glean` crates in `toolkit/components/glean/Cargo.toml` and `toolkit/components/glean/api/Cargo.toml`.
+1. Bump the version of the `glean` crate in `toolkit/components/glean/Cargo.toml` and `toolkit/components/glean/api/Cargo.toml`.
 2. Run `mach vendor rust`.
-   This fetches all dependencies and adds them to `mozilla-central/third_pary/rust`.
+   This fetches all dependencies and adds them to `third_pary/rust`.
+3. Update the version of `gleanVersion` in `build.gradle` to the same version.

 ## Version mismatches of Rust dependencies